sourcegraph/deploy-sourcegraph/docs/configure.md

   kubectl expose deployment sourcegraph-frontend --type=LoadBalancer --name=sourcegraph-frontend-loadbalancer --port=443 --target-port=3443
   ```

-Add the command you ran to `configure/create-immutable-and-secrets.sh` and commit the change.
+Add the command you ran to `create-new-cluster.sh` and commit the change.

 Once the load balancer has acquired an external IP address, you should be able to access Sourcegraph using that.
 You can check the external IP address by running the following command: